jaredraycoleman/study_break/Ingredients/Ginger Beer.md

 ---
 type: ingredient
-name: "Ginger Beer"
+name: Ginger Beer
-category: "Mixer"
+category: Mixer
-in_stock: true
+in_stock: false
 ---

 A spicy, non-alcoholic carbonated drink used in Moscow Mules.